 Actuator Off: The controller will send a command to the servo drive to disable the actuator (servo) power The servo motor will be disabled from any motion until re-enabled.
+To re-enable actuator, toggle control modes.

 Note: When a limit action is activated the LCD prompts as shown below for example.